Is Aluminum a Magnetic Metal? Exploring the Magnetic Properties of Aluminum

 Aluminum's Electronic Structure and its Impact on Magnetism

 While aluminum doesn't possess unpaired electrons to contribute to paramagnetism or ferromagnetism, it does exhibit diamagnetism.
-However, the diamagnetic susceptibility of aluminum is extremely low, making its response to magnetic fields negligible in most practical applications.
+Still, the diamagnetic susceptibility of aluminum is extremely low, making its response to magnetic fields negligible in most practical applications.
 You won't be able to pick up an aluminum can with a typical magnet.

 Experimental Evidence: Testing Aluminum's Magnetic Response